BerkayYildirimUA/DS_Project/README.md

 ## Update
 If new files are added locally to certain node, or deleted from a node, this state has to be synchronized in the whole system.
 If a new file is added, then it has to be replicated.
 Otherwise, if deleted, it has to be deleted from the replicated files of the file owner as well.

 When we add a local file, this should be replicated immediately.
-We can startup a thread to check if the file three has changed, in a given intervan (eg 2 seconds interval).
+We can startup a thread to check if the file three has changed, in a given interval (eg 2 seconds interval).

 The replication can be used from the starting phase where we send the file name to the namingserver API and then determine where to transfer it to over a TCP socket.